Mummy Mountain

 Cliff band ahead

-After reaching the cliff band we hike along its base.
+After reaching the cliff band we hiked along the base

 Crossing more snow